Matt-cmd8765/Blog/README.md

-# README
+# Objective

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project is the blog app tutorial from the rails guide: https://guides.rubyonrails.org/getting_started.html#showing-a-list-of-articles.
+Learning how to navigate and link up everything in rails.

-* Ruby version
+* Ruby version: 7.0.8

 * System dependencies